towneh/DoTimer/README.md

 TODO:

-Go through https://wow.gamepedia.com/Patch_3.0.2/API_changes and check for any API dependancies that rely on new api functionality.
+Go through https://wow.gamepedia.com/Patch_3.0.2/API_changes and check for any API dependancies that rely on new functionality.